Some highlights that we are tracking at the City Commission this Monday June 27th 5:30 pm, City Hall Bozeman | Montana

 Cottage Housing | The Birth of the Tiny Home in Bozeman?

 “The City has been working on the issues of infill development and affordable housing for many years.
 Recently, the City adopted new regulations for affordable housing.
-As part of that process the City Commission directed creation of an option for innovative housing.
+As part of that process, the City Commission directed the creation of an option for innovative housing.
 The innovative housing option is to encourage the creation of affordable housing within developments.
 The increased intensity of use and flexibility can create challenges due to tight conditions.
-Attention to details during the design and execution of a cottage housing development is essential.
+Attention to detail during the design and execution of a cottage housing development is essential.
 Cottage housing requires site innovation.
 The allowed small scale and small lot sizes provide a style of housing not found in standard subdivision design.
 The design standards address details not normally seen during a subdivision review.
 Not all sites are able to successfully meet cottage housing standards.
 Provision of infrastructure is a design constraint.”

 Lamme Street ZMA | Increase in Density to R-5 Zoning